Reviewed by Victor Chan

 What are the causes of neck pain?

-Given the neck is under constant strain because of supporting the head, it is susceptible to injuries and other conditions that inhibit motion and ultimately cause pain.
+Given that the neck is under constant strain because it supports the head, it is susceptible to injuries and other conditions that inhibit motion and ultimately cause pain.
 Typical causes can include:

-• Torticollis (Wryneck): Can cause neck pain due to the muscle of the neck cramp and cause your neck to twist to one side.
+- Torticollis (Wryneck): This can cause neck pain due to the muscle of the neck cramping and cause your neck to twist to one side.

 What are the symptoms of neck pain?